lit/lit-element/docs/_guide/properties.md

 <div class="alert alert-info">

-If you implement a static properties field, you typically [initialize your property values in the element constructor](#initialize-constructor).
+Declared properties are initialized like standard class fields—either in the constructor, or with a field initializer if you're using decorators.

 </div>